kulturkrock/screencrash/components/README.md

 # screencrash-components

-Repository for the loose components (media, audio, robot etc.) of Screencrash (also known as Skärmkrock)
+Directory for the loose components (media, audio, robot etc.) of Screencrash (also known as Skärmkrock)

 ## Running components

 You can use make to run individual (or all) components.
 See table below.

 | Command        | Result                                                                                   |